What is the Gallbladder?

 - Swollen and/or bruised wounds can occur, but regular painkillers such as paracetamol can help ease any discomfort you are experiencing, and you should start to see improvements within a few days.

-At One Healthcare we can book you in to see a specialist surgeon, usually within 48 hours, for an initial consultation.
-Gallbladder removal is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.
+Gallbladder removal surgery is available at One Ashford Hospital.
+We can book you in to see a specialist surgeon, usually within 48 hours, for an initial consultation.

 You can use your private medical insurance or pay for your Gallbladder Removal treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
 If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital